scottslowe/weblog/content/post/2017-07-10-linux-migration-july-2017-progress-report.md

 url: /2017/07/10/linux-migration-july-2017-progress-report/
 ---

 I'm now roughly six months into using Linux as my primary laptop OS, and it's been a few months since [my last progress report][xref-3].
 If you're just now picking up this thread, I encourage you to go back and read [my initial progress report][xref-1], see [which Linux distribution][xref-2] I selected, or check how I chose to handle corporate collaboration (see [here][xref-4], [here][xref-5], and [here][xref-6]).
-In this post, I'll share where things currently stand.
+In this post, I'll share where things currently stand.<!--more-->

 My configuration is unchanged from the last progress report.
 I'm still running [Fedora][link-1] 25, and may consider upgrading to Fedora 26 when it releases (due to be released tomorrow, I believe).
 I'm still using the Dell Latitude E7370, which continues---from a hardware perspective---to perform admirably.
 CPU power is a bit limited, but that's to be expected from a mobile-focused chip.
 My line-up of applications also remains largely unchanged as well.